plone/documentation/develop/addons/components/genericsetup.rst

 Skins are old fashioned, so you may not need this.
 The more modern way is: use browser views and static directories.
-But skins are still installed by several packages.
+But skins are still installed by several add-on packages.

 Example: